kribac12/gavelgalore/README.md

 # gavelgalore

 GavelGalore is an auction website that allows users to bid on and list items for auction.
+Its target group is people between 22 and 45, from low-to middle class.
 The website utilizes a RESTful API to manage auctions and user interactions.
 Built with Bootstrap and SASS, GavelGalore offers a responsive and intuitive user interface.

 ## Prerequisites
 Before you begin, ensure you have installed the latest version of Node.js: https://nodejs.org/en